Recent research suggests we CAN open schools safely, but we need to refocus our priorities.

-The biggest voices have picked up their megaphones to amplify the debate, with the American Academy of Pediatrics, the Centers for Disease Control and the White House all coming out in support of reopening schools.
-Other organizations, such as the National Federation of Teachers, have urged a gradual, cautious approach.
+The biggest voices have picked up their megaphones to amplify the debate, with the American Academy of Pediatrics and the Centers for Disease Control coming out in support of reopening schools with specific protections in place.
+Other organizations, such as the National Federation of Teachers, urged a gradual, cautious approach.

-In almost every conversation about reopening schools, however, the focus has been on what schools need to do: Temperature screens, frequent testing, student cohorts, in-school health clinics, planning for outbreaks, spacing out desks, serving lunch in classrooms, staggering arrivals, alternating schedules, requiring masks, washing hands.
+In almost every conversation about reopening schools, the focus has been on what schools need to do to lower the risk of viral transmission: Temperature screens, frequent testing, student cohorts, in-school health clinics, planning for outbreaks, spacing out desks, serving lunch in classrooms, staggering arrivals, alternating schedules, requiring masks, washing hands.

 And therein, apparently, lies the real problem.
 We have chosen, as a country, to prioritize non-essential services and activities like bowling alleys and restaurants over schools.

-The authors of the NEJM paper, Dr. Meira Levinson of the Harvard School of Education and epidemiology experts Dr. Müge Çevik and Dr. Marc Lipsitch, addressed the risks and benefits of children and teachers returning to schools based on a review of all the available clinical and field evidence about children and coronavirus infection.
-The paper also reviews in depth the main reasons why in-person school is such a high priority—reasons that are familiar by now to most parents who have been following the issue, including "essential educational, social, and developmental benefits; neither the economy nor the health care system will be able to return to full strength given parents' caretaking responsibilities; and profound racial and socioeconomic injustices will be further exacerbated."
+The authors of the NEJM paper, Dr. Meira Levinson of the Harvard School of Education and epidemiology experts Dr. Müge Çevik and Dr. Marc Lipsitch, addressed the risks and benefits of children and teachers returning to schools, emphasizing the many reasons why in-person school is such a high priority—for our economy, for social equality and children's well-being and development.

 "The fundamental argument that children, families, educators, and society deserve to have safe and reliable primary schools should not be controversial," the authors write.
-"If we all agree on that principle, then it is inexcusable to open nonessential services for adults this summer if it forces students to remain at home even part-time this fall."
+"If we all agree on that principle, then it is inexcusable to open nonessential services for adults...if it forces students to remain at home even part-time this fall."